Home » Cardiovascular Health » Heart Disease Risk Factors » Drinking and Smoking

 • Stopping smoking will improve blood circulation and help decrease your risk of blood clots and coronary heart disease

-The campaigns to encourage people to stop smoking have done a lot of good over the years.
+The campaigns to encourage to stop smoking have done a lot of good over the years.
 Smoking levels in the United States continue to decrease.
 While those campaigns have done a good job showing the connection between smoking and lung cancer, they have not done as well making the connection between smoking and heart disease.
 However, smoking can dramatically increase your risk of developing heart disease which is one of the leading causes of death for men and women in the U. S. and other parts of the Western world.

 Establishing the Connection